Facilities Management

 As a result of the CUPR project, many buildings on campus have benefitted from additional energy conservation measures that maximize savings and energy efficiency.
 These measures decrease reliance on fossil fuels and improve occupancy comfort and performance by creating healthier spaces.

-LED lighting was installed in 24 campus buildings as part of the project, improving lighting quality, providing exceptional user control, and using available daylight to reduce energy consumption.
+LED lighting was installed in 24 campus buildings as part of the CUPR project, improving lighting quality, providing exceptional user control, and using available daylight to reduce energy consumption.
 This has enhanced the learning and working environment for Fresno State students, faculty, and staff.
-It has also reduced the deferred maintenance load.
+It has also reduced deferred maintenance.
+The lighting upgrades included:

-Wireless controls deliver enhanced energy management and flexibility and reduce energy
+- Wireless controls that deliver enhanced energy management and flexibility and reduce

 Buildings: